What: Adventure and service camp

 Camper/counselor ratio: No more than 3:1

-Apply here: Register now or contact us with questions.
+Apply here: Email to register or ask questions.
 Please review our Financial Policies and the FAQ.

 We will start and end our journey in the seaside city of Lima.
 Lima is alive with dancing, culinary treats, and bustling day-to-day Peruvian living.
 An overnight bus will whisk us away to Huaraz, the mountaineering hub of northern Peru.
 We’ll take two relaxing days to let our bodies adjust to the 10,000 foot altitude and will be joined by our local guide Carlo who will regale us with stories of ancient peoples and share his deep knowledge of medicinal plants and local spiritual practices.